 An internationally renowned OT scholar, President of the Society for OT Study in 1957, he received honorary doctorates from the universities of Glasgow, Leeds and Oxford.
 Yet he was first of all a minister, with a firm Trinitarian faith based on the Reformation belief in salvation by faith alone through the grace of God.
 He delighted in people and was also a much sought-after preacher.
 This is reflected in all his theological writings.
 His most influential book was 'The Distinctive Ideas of the Old Testament in which he presented studies of five key theological terms; but his immensely wide scholarship is seen in his studies of the Psalms, especially in The Jewish New Year Festival (1956).
 His Presidential address at SOTS on Sacrifices in the Old Testament was also widely read.
 Yet many OT scholars sharply criticized his theories and they have made little permanent impact on academic studies.

 In 1934 he was asked by the BFBS to edit a new edition of the Hebrew OT, which was eventually published in 1958.
 He also published important studies of Second Isaiah and Job, as well as many scholarly articles and little books on the Hebrew text intended to help students, for he believed that no one can fully understand the Bible without a knowledge of Hebrew.
-He also wrote popular books on the Christian faith, including I Believe in … on the Nicene Creed.
+In 1956 he gave the first of the Peake Lectures, on 'The Inspiration and Authority of the Bible'.
+He also wrote popular books on the Christian faith, including I Believe in on the Nicene Creed.
 He was one of the Methodist contributors to the New English Bible.
 He also proved himself to be a natural broadcaster and contributed regularly to the Methodist Recorder.

 He was one of the four dissentients who rejected the proposals for Anglican-Methodist union in 1963, primarily because he regarded the demand for episcopal ordination in the apostolic succession as marking a legalism which was contrary to the gospel of salvation by faith alone.